d-smith/sam-ddb-case-data/readme.md

 ## Todo

-* can we put the header vals into context via the template body?
+* Can we put the header vals into context via the template body?
+* Enable cloud watch logs for the API gateway